Hedgehogo/IEML.io/README.md

 ### Null

-A string equal to "null" is treated as a Null node.
+A string equal to `null` is treated as a Null node.

 Example:
 ```